 TMJ/TMD (Jaw Pain)TMJ – Temporo-Mandibular Joint/ TMD- Temporomandibular Dysfunction

-Dr. Dunn and Dr. Kulm have been trained in proper treatment of Jaw pain/clicking.
-Various soft tissue techniques, muscle activation, and movement corrections are very effective at treating TMJ/TMD.
+Dr. Dunn and Dr. Kulm have been trained to treat Jaw pain/clicking properly.
+Various soft tissue techniques, muscle activation, and movement corrections effectively treat TMJ/TMD.

 Some Things that can cause or aggravate Jaw pain

 - clenching throughout the day/night

 - poor posture, which puts the temporomandibular joint in a poor position biomechanically and can increase mechanical stress on the joint